-Throughout this unit you will learn how to interpret and realise text suitable for different types of auditions and audition situations
+You will learn how to interpret and realise text suitable for different types of auditions and audition situations.

 Unit 11 – Theatre for Children

-In this unit you will embark on learning about the types of children’s theatre and how to effectively perform to a group of children.
+You will learn about types of children’s theatre and how to effectively perform to a group of children.
 You will devise a piece of theatre appropriate to the age chosen and deliver this to them.
 You will be assessed on your devising and performing skills.

-You should choose to study Performing Arts if you enjoy performing along with a keen interest in learning about acting techniques.
-It is a practical course with many opportunities for performing in plays and acting, variety and singing skills (in your second year) most of which form part of your assessments.
-As well as performing you will study the elements of acting and singing, how to stage plays and in your second year you will further develop acting skills and will be asked to perform in a theatre performance.
+You should choose to study Performing Arts if you enjoy performing and have a keen interest in learning about acting techniques.
+It is a practical course with many opportunities for performing.
+You will also study the elements of acting and singing, how to stage plays and in your second year you will further develop acting skills and will be asked to perform in a theatre performance.

 The course is structured by assignments and every task you are asked to do will feature within one of the assignments.
 There are often 3 assignments per unit per year.
 Most of the assignments include assessments which look at your practical performance or written tasks such a rehearsal logs that are assessed by your tutor.

-You can progress to a number a careers or higher education from this course.
-For example many of our students go on to university to study drama, performing arts, musical theatre, music, creative, media and performing arts courses with great success.
+You can progress to a number of careers or to higher education from this course.
+Many of our students go on to university to study drama, dance, choreography, dance therapy, creative, media and performing arts courses with great success.
+Past students have become professional stage and screen actors, singers, comedians, dancers, performers, other entertainers, and dance and PE teachers.
 Other careers open to you would be roles that required outgoing, confident people who communicate to a high standard.
-There are many past students who have become professional actors and singers or work and perform on or for bands, become music teachers, entertainers, children’s presenters and entertainers, the list goes on…

 You will be taught multiple units per week by different teachers who have expert skills in the units they are teaching you.
 The lessons will be mostly practical inspired but some theoretical exploration will be needed depending on the topic being covered.